 cc3uncorrected - cc3corrected

--These can be opened as a raw or opened into photoshop and a level or a curve adjustment layer applied.
-If correcting in RAW tell me in the notes when submitting the images.
+-These can be opened as in ACR or opened into photoshop and a level or a curve adjustment layer applied.
+If correcting in ACR save as a Digital Negative

 -Image size: 2160 Pixels on the longest side, 240ppi, 8Bit